melofton/nps_ndep_remeasure/README.md

 **broader_p4_prior**: modeling growth directly (not a state space model) with both individual and plot effects and a broader p4 prior (dunif(-1000,1000)) to avoid constraining the lognormal curve

-**linear_model**: modeling growth directly with a linear rather than lognormal term for the effect of N deposition on growth, where the effect of N deposition is added to the nested individual/plot effect intercept
+**linear_model**: modeling growth directly with a linear rather than lognormal term for the effect of N deposition on growth, where the effect of N deposition is added to the nested individual/plot effect

-**quadratic_model**: modeling growth directly with a quadratic rather than lognormal term for the effect of N deposition on growth, where the effect of N deposition is added to the nested individual/plot effect intercept
+**quadratic_model**: modeling growth directly with a quadratic rather than lognormal term for the effect of N deposition on growth, where the effect of N deposition is added to the nested individual/plot effect